Carcinosoma: History of research

+In 2025, Lamsdell reclassified C. spiniferum as a species of Eusarcana and reclassified both C. scorpioides and C. scoticus as species of the new genus Cruinnopterus.'

 In 2025, Belgian paleontologist Peter Van Roy, along with his coauthors Jared C. Richards and Javier Ortega-Hernández described isolated appendages of a carcinosomatid eurypterid from the Early Ordovician Fezouata biota of Morocco.
 They tentatively assigned these specimens to Carcinosoma due to their robustness and erected the new species ?Carcinosoma aurorae, diagnosed by the paired articulating spines being of unequal length, the "positions of long and short spines alternating between podomeres," and the teeth of the gnathobases being "long and slender," to contain them.

 Classification

 Carcinosoma is classified as part of the family Carcinosomatidae, a family within the superfamily Carcinosomatoidea, alongside the genera Eusarcana, Eocarcinosoma, Rhinocarcinosoma and possibly Holmipterus.
 The cladogram below is adapted from a larger cladogram (simplified to only display the Carcinosomatoidea) in a 2007 study by eurypterid researcher O. Erik Tetlie, in turn based on results from various phylogenetic analyses on eurypterids conducted between 2004 and 2007.
 The second cladogram below is simplified from a study by Lamsdell et al. (2015).